tariqnaseem333/Java-Spring-Backend/README.md

 3.)
 Practice 1 Demo on Apache Commons Properties and 1 Demo on Apache Log4j2\
 3.)
 Solve 2 Problems on Apache Commons Properties and Apache Log4j2

+### Day-37: Java Advance Concepts
+1.)
+Unit Testing Using JUnit5\
+2.)
+Code Analysis Using PMD \
+3.)
+Code Coverage Using EclEmma\
+4.)
+Practice 1 Demo on Unit testing Using JUnit5\
+5.)
+Solve 1 Problem on JUnit5, Code Analysis and Code Coverage